safonovanastya/RussianFastPitch/README.md

 <img src="https://drive.google.com/uc?export=view&id=1aTfT7x6brYnKdaaIDe3oJG6JYNW-pFqf" width="500">

-5. **The 5th IC**: has two accents – the pitch rises on the first accent, and decreases on the second accent.
+5. **The 5th IC**: it has two accents – a pitch rise on the first accent, decrease on the second accent with a leveling off in between.
 It is typical for sentences that convey a bright degree of expression of any feature.

 <img src="https://drive.google.com/uc?export=view&id=17fSZkuRVn-cQ6HJppcHzD-Bu95fGR-6A" width="500">

-6. **The 6th IC**: an rising tone, followed by keeping the tone at a high level.
-Is used in evaluative exclamations and expressions of bewilderment.
+6. **The 6th IC**: an rising tone, followed by a high-level retention.
+It is used in evaluative exclamations and expressions of bewilderment.

 <img src="https://drive.google.com/uc?export=view&id=1jSn9HmDUNybnd_U79oGUBwmXi-hfZUrP" width="500">

 ### About the post-processing code

 The post-processing code can be found in jupyter notebook `notebooks/FastPitch_voice_modification_custom.ipynb`.
 The algorithm averages the originally generated intonation by a factor of 1.5 (the value was set experimentally) in order to smooth the synthesized accents.
-Also, the lower and upper boundaries of the pitch were set, 80 and 300 Hz, below and above which the pitch should not change.
+Also, the lower and upper boundaries of the pitch were set, 80 and 300 Hz.
 These values were chosen based on the speaker's average pitch (about 110 Hz).
-Then for each sound a certain level of pitch is set, according to the given intonational contour.
-The algorithm determines all the desired intervals for each type of IC (beginning, pre-accent, accent, post-accent and final) and sets the desired pitch values on them by subtracting or adding a certain value to the value that is on the sound after averaging.
+The next step was setting a certain pitch level for each sound, according to the given intonational contour.
+The algorithm determines all the desired intervals for each type of IC (beginning, pre-accent, accent, post-accent and final) and sets the specified pitch level.

 ## Results
-Examples of generating phrases with post-processing based on Bryzgunova's intonation constructions and without it are in the `audio` folder.
-A preference test was conducted: 300 people listened to each received example pair (generating by TTS without post-processing & with post-processing) and answered the question "which audio sounds more natural?" (using [Yandex Toloka](https://toloka.yandex.ru/)).
+Examples of pure generated phrases and the same phrases with post-processing based on Bryzgunova's intonation constructions division are stored in the `audio` folder.
+A preference test was conducted: 300 people have listened to each received example pair (generating by TTS without post-processing & with post-processing) and answered the question "which audio sounds more natural?" (using [Yandex Toloka](https://toloka.yandex.ru/)).
 The test results are below:

 |     Number of votes     |  IC-1 |  IC-2 | IC-3  |  IC-4 |  IC-5 |  IC-6 |